ibexa/documentation-developer/docs/permissions/permission_use_cases.md

 - `shipment/view` - to allow the user to view shipments
 - `shipment/update` - to allow the user to change status of an existing shipment
 - `shipment/delete` - to allow the user to cancel an existing shipment

+### Payment management

+Set the following permissions to decide what actions are available when users interact with payment methods and payments.

+#### Payment methods

+- `payment_method/create` - to allow the user to create a new payment method
+- `payment_method/view` - to allow the user to view payment methods
+- `payment_method/edit` - to allow the user to modify an existing payment method
+- `payment_method/delete` - to allow the user to delete an existing payment method

+#### Payments

+- `payment/create` - to allow the user to create a new payment
+- `payment/view` - to allow the user to view payments
+- `payment/edit` - to allow the user to change status of an existing payment
+- `payment/delete` - to allow the user to cancel an existing payment